ramseydsilva/torrentutils/README.md

 ### Available Commands

-* mktorrent: Makes a torrent file for a given file
+* maketorrent: Makes a torrent file for a given file

 ### TODO